 Building the Coated Wire Basket

-Wood routing machines created cut outs in wood blocks to hold each individual wire in place for later welding processes.
-The use of a medium frequency direct current (MFDC) welding machine helped to both ensure that no welds were missed and that the warps caused by welds were virtually nonexistent.
+Wood routing machines created cut outs in wood blocks to hold each wire in place for later welding processes.
+The use of a medium frequency direct current (MFDC) welding machine helped both to ensure that no welds were missed and that the warps caused by welds were virtually nonexistent.

 To finish the basket off, using the electrostatic powder coating process helped to ensure that the Halar layer was as thin as possible while still providing sufficient padding for the client’s delicate metal parts.